2016–17 Professional U23 Development League: Semifinals

+Final

 League 2

 The Professional U23 Development League 2, also known as U23 PDL-2 is split into two regional divisions.

 Teams will play each team in their own division twice, and each team in the other division once, for a total of 28 games each.

 At the end of the season, the teams finishing in the top two positions of both divisions will meet in the knockout stage to determine the overall league champion.

+20 Teams competed this season, 1 fewer than last time.

+Brentford withdrawing at the end of last season after they closed their academy meant Coventry City moved to the south division for an even distribution of 10 teams per division.